Austin Child Support Attorneys

 Whether you are fighting to establish child support or attempting to defend a claim for child support, you need experienced legal representation.
 Child support can be very complicated and its important to get it right in order to allow for financial planning.
 Austin Child Support Attorney James W. Evans has over 17 years of experience and is Board Certified in Family Law by the Texas Board of Legal Specialization.

 Each case is unique.
 We work with a team of independent professionals to evaluate each case on the needs of your particular circumstances to make accurate calculations for child support for your particular case.
-Contact our Austin Alimony attorney at Evans Law Group Office today.
+Contact our Austin Alimony attorneys at Evans Law Group Office today.
 We offer free initial consultations.
-Call us at (512) 628-2550 or email Mr. Evans directly at firstname.lastname@example.org.
+Call us at (512) 628-2550 or email Mr. Evans directly at email@example.com.